 IFT Contributions to Sodium Reduction

-Our community of food professionals embrace their role in reducing sodium content in foods to help Americans meet the dietary recommendations and improve health outcomes.
-We have contributed to advancing technological innovations to reducing sodium levels in foods and beverages while also maintaining critical product attributes such as safety and palatability in acceptable and affordable new or reformulated lower sodium foods or beverages.
+Our community of food professionals embraces their role in reducing sodium intake.
+We have contributed to advancing technological innovations to reducing sodium levels in foods and beverages while also maintaining critical product attributes in acceptable and affordable new or reformulated lower sodium foods or beverages.
 IFT actively pursues opportunities to provide scientific perspective and practical product development expertise to ongoing sodium reduction initiatives.